Parental brain: Neuroanatomy

 The amygdala and medial prefrontal cortex also contain receptors for the hormones which are most likely to be changing behavior at the time of pregnancy, and may be the sites where these changes occur.
 Increased activity has also been observed in the amygdala as the mother is responding to emotions seen in negative (fearful) faces, positive faces or familiar faces that her baby makes.
 Primate mothers with damage to the prefrontal cortex have also been associated with disrupted maternal behavior.

 The dorsolateral prefrontal cortex (DLPFC) plays a role in the attention, cognitive flexibility and working memory of the mother.
 It helps the mother identify infant cues.
 In any environment and efficiently, it allows for the decision-making and action planning process involved in attending to the infant's cues.

 The thalamus, parietal cortex, and brain stem serve for processing the smell, touch and vocalization associated with the infant.

 Postpartum changes

 Changes in estrogen, oxytocin and prolactin in the early postpartum period cause changes in the structures of the maternal brain.

 In animal mothers

-Postpartum, new neuron production is suppressed due to decreased levels of estrogen and increased levels of glucocorticoids mother rats.
+Postpartum, new neuron production is suppressed due to decreased levels of estrogen and increased levels of glucocorticoids in mother rats.
 Mother-infant interaction is also thought to suppress neurogenesis in the hippocampus postpartum in the rat maternal brain.
 Maternal experience increases neurogenesis in the subventricular zone (SBZ) which is responsible for producing the neurons of the olfactory bulb.
 Prolactin is the hormone which mediates the increase in neurogenesis in SBZ.

 In animals, structures of the mother's brain change postpartum due to the increased interaction of the mother with the infant.

 The volume of gray matter increases postpartum in the following brain regions: